Pinging (Pinking); Piston Detonation; Lugging; knocking.

 Photo #1: Piston damaged by too low octane or wrong ignition timing or glowing carbon in the combustion chamber, possibly some detonation.
 If you think that this looks like the effects of a lot of teensy hammers (surrounding the hole from a big hammer), you would be correct.

 Photo #3: Head damage when things come apart.

 For both pre-ignition and detonation, the rise in heat and pressure is very fast.
-For detonation, generally, the entire top area of the piston is involved.
+For detonation, generally the entire top area of the piston is involved.